14/03/2024

 Another way to consider the difference between tiredness and fatigue is to regard tiredness as acute and fatigue as chronic.
 Acute tiredness can be the result of a few late nights at the office, a couple of particularly taxing gym sessions, a night in the pub or even jet lag.
 A good night’s sleep or two is usually the solution here.
 But what about when some rest doesn’t quite do the trick?
 Chronic fatigue is a more serious, persistent problem and often the result of an underlying health condition.

 Some causes of tiredness and fatigue can seem less obvious.
-The body relies on many highly regulated processes to carry out its litany of functions.
+The body relies on many highly regulated processes to carry out its many functions.
 This means even small deficiencies or changes can cause alterations in your rest, recovery, and energy levels.

 Vitamin B12, otherwise known as cobalamin, is a protein abundant in red meat, dairy and eggs.
 It is an essential cofactor for enzymes involved in DNA synthesis, as well as the synthesis of fatty acids.
 Vitamin B12 is the unsung hero of your health, contributing to your well-being in a variety of complex ways.
-In the UK, up to 6% of adults under 60 have been diagnosed with vitamin B12 deficiency and figures are much higher in elderly populations1.
+In the UK, up to 6% of adults under 60 have been diagnosed with vitamin B12 deficiency1.

 The extra energy people feel in the summer months, may be related to their vitamin D levels.
 Vitamin D is unique as the body can only synthesis it when your skin is exposed to sunlight.
 Vitamin D deficiency can lead to rickets and osteomalacia – bone conditions in children and adults, respectively.
 Additionally, new evidence is indicating a connection between vitamin D deficiency and depression, diabetes, and heart disease8.

-Like vitamin B12, vitamin D deficiency is relatively common and is closely associated with tiredness all the time.
+Like vitamin B12, vitamin D deficiency is relatively common and could explain why your feel tired all the time.
 Studies have shown that supplementation in people with vitamin D deficiency who were otherwise healthy, significantly improved their fatigue9.

-It is responsible for the production of hormones which are crucial in preserving the intricate equilibrium of cellular metabolism, essential for the optimal performance of cells, tissues, and ultimately, organs.
+The thyroid gland is responsible for the production of thyroid hormones which are crucial in preserving the intricate equilibrium of cellular metabolism, essential for the optimal performance of cells, tissues, and ultimately, organs.
 These roles involve regulating heart and breathing rates, activating the nervous system to promote wakefulness and alertness, and supporting reproductive health10.

-An underactive (hypothyroidism) or overactive thyroid (hyperthyroidism) causes changes in the tightly regulated levels of the hormones produced by the thyroid and can result in tiredness or fatigue, as well as a variety of other conditions including, cardiovascular complications11,12.
+An underactive (hypothyroidism) or overactive thyroid (hyperthyroidism) causes changes in the tightly regulated levels of the hormones produced by the thyroid and can result in feeling tired all the time or fatigue, as well as a variety of other conditions including, cardiovascular complications11,12.

-Iron deficiency anaemia can cause fatigue or lethargy (lack of energy) as well as shortness of breath and heart palpitations.
-Left untreated, the repercussions could not only cause tiredness all the time, but be severe.
+Iron deficiency anaemia can be the cause of feeling tired all the time or lack of energy as well as shortness of breath and heart palpitations.

 Iron deficiency can lead to increased risk of other illness or infection and cardiovascular complications.
 However, it is generally easy to treat by including iron-rich foods like dark-green, leafy vegetables, meat, and pulses (beans, peas, lentils)13.

-Fatigue is often the first symptom in people with diabetes.
+Fatigue or feeling tired all the time is often the first symptom in people with diabetes.
 High or low blood sugar levels cause an imbalance in a person’s glucose and circulating or effective insulin levels.
 In the face of high blood glucose levels, insufficient or ineffective insulin inhibits the cells of the body from obtaining the glucose necessary for cellular metabolism, meaning these cells can’t produce the energy they need.
 Similarly, when blood sugar is low, the required levels of glucose are not available, and the cells cannot produce enough energy to carry out their functions14.

 Therefore, undiagnosed, or uncontrolled diabetes can result in fatigue and lethargy.
 If you are feeling tired all the time and haven’t been diagnosed with diabetes, it’s worth getting tested to find out if this might be the source of your fatigue.
 If you have been diagnosed, it’s possible your blood sugar levels aren’t as under control as you think15.

-tiredness all the time can be indications that there’s a problem with your kidneys.
-Sub optimal kidney function can result in a buildup of toxins in the blood, which can make you feel tired, weak and make it difficult to concentrate.
+Feeling tired all the time can indicate a problem with your kidneys.
+Sub optimal kidney function can result in a build-up of toxins in the blood, which can make you feel tired, weak and make it difficult to concentrate.
 Additionally, kidney problems can cause sleep disturbances and anaemia, which as we’ve discussed, can lead to fatigue.

 People who suffer from chronic kidney disease (CKD) often report fatigue.
 If diagnosed early, CKD is a manageable condition, but if left untreated, it can lead to end stage renal disease (ESRD).
 ESRD is a condition in which one or both of your kidneys no longer function on their own.
 People with ESRD require dialysis or, in some cases, kidney transplant16.